jackwaslen/JavaLogin/README.md

 # JavaLogin
-A basic Java Swing/JDBC/MySQL login page (and associated database).
-Just created this project to help expand upon my Java knowledge.
+A  Java Swing/JDBC/MySQL login page (and associated database).
+This is the beginning of a larger project.